 How To Make White Trash

-- Place parchment paper on a large cookie sheet, set aside.
+- Place parchment paper (or wax paper) on a large cookie sheet, set aside.

 - Combine all the dry ingredients in a large bowl.
-Make sure the sides of the bowl are tall enough so that the snack mix does not fall out if you stir it.
+Make sure the sides of the mixing bowl are tall enough so that the snack mix does not fall out when you stir it.

 - Combine white chocolate chips and vegetable oil in a microwave safe bowl.
 Microwave for 30 seconds, stir and then microwave at 15 second intervals until melted.

-- Pour melted white chocolate over dry mixture.
+- Pour melted white chocolate over cereal mixture.
 Stir until evenly coated.
 Pour onto the prepared baking sheet.
 Let cool completely.
 If desired, break into smaller pieces once white trash has cooled.

-Note: I like to place the baking sheet of White Trash in an empty oven overnight to let it harden.
+Note: I like to place the baking sheet of white trash in an empty oven (turned off) overnight to let it harden.
+You can also cover it with plastic wrap and leave it on the counter at room temperature.

 White Trash can be customized in so many ways – a great way to use up the random boxes of cereal that you have left in your pantry.